-We are very pleased to announce that ten current and future graduate students in the Department of Bioengineering have received 2021 National Science Foundation Graduate Research Fellowship Program (NSF GRFP) fellowships.
+Congratulations to the fourteen Bioengineering students to receive 2023 National Science Foundation Graduate Research Fellowship Program (NSF GRFP) fellowships.
 The prestigious NSF GRFP program recognizes and supports outstanding graduate students in NSF-supported fields.
+The recipients honorees were selected from a highly-competitive, nationwide pool.
 Further information about the program can be found on the NSF website.
-BE is thrilled to congratulate our excellent students on these well-deserved accolades!
-Continue reading below for a list of 2021 recipients and descriptions of their research.